-*

 So, be lazy, don’t reinvent the wheel, let someone else do the code checking.

 Moving on, let’s start to extend the functionality you can use in Python.

 Numpy Arrays

 In this section we’ll look at numPy arrays.
 We’ll only touch the surface to give a flavour of them.
 Later when we look at file input and output, we’ll use some of their functionality in anger.
 Be aware there is much more to them than we’ll look at here.